danielpmorton/pyastrobee/readme.md

   - [ ] Move the modified Honey skin file into the correct place (not `imgs/`)
 - [ ] See if I can load the astrobee like Erwin did with atlas: https://github.com/erwincoumans/pybullet_robots/tree/master/data/atlas
   - [ ] Check out the assimp library he mentioned in the commit message as well
+  - [ ] Figure out what the deal is with some of the gripper links disappearing
 - [ ] Add test cases for quaternions
 - [ ] Decide if the *exact* positioning of the ISS needs to match Gazebo, and if so, update meshes and blender file
 - [ ] Fix the `setup.py` so that it actually installs pybullet after numpy/wheel